bookingcom/shipper/docs/operations/shipperctl.rst

     The command's default format is yaml.
 This will create a file named "bkup-dev-29-10.yaml" and store the backup there in a yaml format.

-2. Save the backup file in a storing system to your likings (for example, AWS S3)
+2. Save the backup file in a storage system of your liking (for example, AWS S3)

 3. That's it!
 Repeat steps 1+2 for all management clusters.